-Emerging markets rally for second consecutive month
+Emerging markets rally for the fourth consecutive month

 Fixed income market performance